-- 2.15 The Company is a Non-UCITS retail scheme, being a category of authorised scheme for the purposes of COLL 1.2.1R and a UK AIF for the purposes of the UK AIFM regime. - 2.16 The Company is a collective investment scheme in which each investor's funds are pooled with all other investors' funds.
+- 3.1 The Company has been established as a Non-UCITS retail scheme, being a category of authorised scheme for the purposes of COLL 1.2.1R and a UK AIF for the purposes of the UK AIFM regime.
+It is not intended that the Company will be marketed outside the UK. - 3.2 The Company is a collective investment scheme in which each investor's funds are pooled with all other investors' funds.
 The ACD takes reasonable steps to ensure that each investment transaction carried out within the Company is suitable for the Company, having regard to the investment objective and policy of the Company.
 This Prospectus is intended to provide information to potential investors about the Company.

-3. INVESTMENT OBJECTIVE AND POLICY, INVESTOR PROFILE AND INVESTMENT AND BORROWING POWERS
+4. INVESTMENT OBJECTIVE AND POLICY, INVESTOR PROFILE AND INVESTMENT AND BORROWING POWERS

-- 3.1 The investment objective of the Company is set out in Appendix A. - 3.2 The investment policy of the Company is set out in Appendix A. - 3.3 The profile of the typical investor for whom the Company is designed is set out in Appendix A. - 3.4 Details of the permitted investment and borrowing powers of the Company are set out in Appendix B.
+- 4.1 The investment objective of the Company is set out in Appendix A. - 4.2 The investment policy of the Company is set out in Appendix A. - 4.3 The profile of the typical investor for whom the Company is designed is set out in Appendix A. - 4.4 Details of the investment and borrowing powers of the Company are set out in Appendix B. - 4.5 The investment objectives and policy set out in Appendix A are subject to the limits on investment under the FCA Rules and the investment and borrowing powers of the Company as set out in Appendix B of this Prospectus.

-4. REPORTING, DISTRIBUTIONS AND ACCOUNTING DATES
+5. REPORTING, DISTRIBUTIONS AND ACCOUNTING DATES

-4.1 The Company's accounting reference date, accounting periods and income allocation dates are:
+5.1 The Company's accounting reference date, accounting periods and income allocation dates are: